 - Never camp in a field with livestock in it.
 Cows can kill people, and though farmers are usually a friendly bunch, they’ll (understandably) get very upset when you’re disturbing their livestock!

 - If you’re asked to leave, then politely apologise, pack up and go.
 Yes, even if on public land.
-Think about it – do you really want an argument with someone who will know where you are throughout the night?
+Think about it – do you really want an argument with someone who will know where you will be throughout the night?

 - In an emergency, ask.
 Knock on the nearest farmhouse front door, and ask permission to camp, or ask at a pub.
 Most people are nice, and besides, the worst they can do is say no.